rahulrai-in/thecloudblog/tcb/content/post/Three Fundamental Components of a Reusable NET Microservices Platform/index.md

 ## Component 2: Health Check

-We will now use [ASP.NET Core's health checks feature](https://docs.microsoft.com/en-us/aspnet/core/host-and-deploy/health-checks) to implement two monitoring endpoints as follows:
+We will use the [ASP.NET Core's health checks feature](https://docs.microsoft.com/en-us/aspnet/core/host-and-deploy/health-checks) to implement two monitoring endpoints as follows:

 1. `/health/live` responds to every request with an HTTP 200 OK status code to indicate that the service is healthy and can handle requests.
 2. `/health/startup` performs a basic health check and responds with HTTP 200 OK if the health check succeeds.
 If the health check fails, the service will respond with HTTP 503 Service Unavailable.